jeeliz/jeelizPupillometry/README.md

 Then we need a very high resolution camera, typically an 4K camera.
 Indeed, should be able to measure the pupil with a significant amount of pixels.
 Videoconferencing 4K cameras are not fitted for this purpose because their field of view is too large.
 We use a 4K CCTV camera with a custom adjustable lens to reduce the field of view.
 This solution is cheaper, and most CCTV cameras have a big advantage in our case : they does not have a filter to block the infrared and the pupil is more separable from the iris in the infrared field.

 We propose a setup until all laptops are equipped with 4K infrared cameras :).
-You can buy all the parts for less than $100 and we expect a decrease in the price of 4K cameras.
+You can buy all the parts for about $100 and we expect a decrease in the price of 4K cameras.
 It is far cheaper than specialized pupillometry devices (some are over $20000).
 If you succeed in running this library with a lighter setup, we are very interested to add the information here!

 You will need small screwdrivers and a bit of common sense to assemble everything.
 It is easier than building some Ikea furnitures.